metallb/metallb/website/content/concepts/layer2.md

 please [file a bug](https://github.com/google/metallb/issues/new)!
 We can help you investigate and determine if the issue is with the client, or a bug in MetalLB.

+## Note: Architectural comparison with other similar solutions

+It may seem that metallb in layer 2 mode is very similar to projects such as KeepAliveD that use layer 2 networking protocols such as Virtual Router Redundancy Protocol (VRRP).
+ Although the high level functionality is similar, the details are quite different.

+Metallb does not rely
+on VRRP packets on the wire between the nodes implementing the load balancing/ failover.
+Arbitration and selection of the active node happens completely in the metallb control plane without need for sending/ receiving special layer 2 packets such as VRRP.
+As a consequence, the limit of 255 load balanced/ service IPs per network (which exists with VRRP, KeepAliveD and similar approaches) does not apply in case of metallb.
+There is also no need for additional configuration objects such as Virtual Router IDs as needed by VRRP.

+However as mentioned above, the current implementation of metallb (at least as of release v0.6.2) does not support a mechanism for spreading the location of the service IPs to different nodes in a way that different service IPs are active/ primary on different nodes.
+Hence (unlike VRRP based approaches) there is no current ability to distribute network traffic for multiple service IPs to different nodes.
+This limitation may be addressed in a future release of metallb.